isao/mojito-cli-profiler/README.md

     npm install -g mojito-cli
     npm install -g mojito-cli-profiler

+Note that this relies on the environment variable `$NODE_PATH` to include the path returned with `npm root -g`.

 ## Set Up

 Your app's application.json file should have a perf config object, like: